Performance Scorecard

 Why it’s important to us

-We survey applicants and grantees, and use that feedback to continuously improve the applicant experience so we can do more of what’s working well and stop doing what’s not.
-For this indicator, we look across the three main programs we operate: Bush Fellowship, Community Innovation and Ecosystem grants.
-Our most recent applicant survey data suggests 66% of applicants find our processes better than other foundations.
+We survey applicants and grantees and use that feedback to continuously improve the applicant experience so we can do more of what’s working well and stop doing what’s not.
+For this indicator, we looked across the two main programs we operated in 2024: Bush Fellowship and Community Innovation.
+Our most recent applicant survey data shows 59% of survey respondents said our processes are better than other foundations.

 What’s next